Search Engine OptimisationWhat is SEO, and what's involved?

 How Search Engines Work

 Search engines place your listing by ranking your pages against other pages that it thinks are relevant to a query that a searcher has used.
-They do this using an algorithm that is constantly being developed.
+They do this using algorithms that are constantly being developed.

-For example, Google analyses over 200 signals to rank your page, although Google doesn’t explicitly tell you what they are.
-There are certain things that Google points webmasters toward, but it is mostly generic advice based on Google’s idea of good web design.
+For example, you might have heard that Google analyses over 200 signals to rank your page.
+Although Google doesn’t explicitly tell you what they are, there are guidelines that Google points webmasters toward.
+This is mostly generic advice based on Google’s idea of good web design, but valuable nonetheless.
 It’s similar for other popular search engines.

 Aspects of Search Engine Optimisation